luckasRanarison/boologic/README.md

 ## Description

-A toy REPL for getting truth tables from boolean expressions.
+A toy REPL for playing with boolean expressions.

 ## Usage